On the shore of serene Lake Crescent. Credit: JiaYing Grygiel

 Our family decided a do-able weekend excursion meant exploring just the north side of the park.
-(We visited the southern part of the park on a trip earlier this year.)
+(We visited the southern part of the park on a separate trip.)

 At the Heart O' the Hills entrance station, we handed the park ranger my fourth grader’s Every Kid Outdoors National Parks pass, which saved us $30.
 The winding Hurricane Ridge Road led us up 5,242 feet above sea level to the visitor center and parking lot.
-Only the restroom in the visitor center is open; the exhibits, snack bar and gift shop remain closed.
-(There's also a ski area up here.)
+The visitor center at the top is open daily in summer; hours vary the rest of the year.
+You can check at the Olympic National Park Visitor Center in Port Angeles, at the beginning of the road; it's open daily year-round.
+Fun fact: There's a ski area at Hurricane Ridge!

 The 360-degree views of snow-capped mountains are glorious, but kids don’t care about the scenery, they want to play.
 Specifically, late-season snow play.
 Hurricane Ridge is often snow-covered well into May.
 I was prepared with snow gear for the kids, but I was unprepared for being blinded by the sun bouncing off the snow field.
 Hot tip: Bring UV-protection sunglasses.